 Buildings are flexible and can accommodate a variety of uses.
 Currently, the main brewery building is rented as apartments.
 The rear of the property is used for the Williams Downtown Automotive Service.
 Absent development, the current uses remain viable.
 Ideal use for the brewery, given its history, might be a brew-pub.
 Alternatively, industrial heritage buildings have been popular sites for office type working spaces like Innovation Works, InfoTech and The Roundhouse.
-October 15, 2020 Chair ACO London Region, Kelley McKeating wrote to PEC.

-"To express support for the recommendation of LACH and its Stewardship Subcommittee to designate 183 Ann Street and 197 Ann Street under Part IV of the Ontario Heritage Act. . . .
+October 15, 2020 Chair ACO London Region, Kelley McKeating wrote to Planning and Environment Committee, "To express support for the recommendation of LACH and its Stewardship Subcommittee to designate 183 Ann Street and 197 Ann Street under Part IV of the Ontario Heritage Act. . . .
 In addition to their individual and collective importance in recalling and highlighting London's industrial past, these two properties sit within the expected study area for the North Talbot Heritage Conservation District.
 The Kent Brewery complex is an important component of this heritage neighbourhood.
 183 and 197 Ann Street should be preserved."
-Victoria Hospital Health Services Building, 1920, 346 South St, London, ON
+War Memorial Children's Hospital (1921) and Victoria Health Services Building (1922) South St, London

-ACO London Region successfully defended the former Western University Medical School, the first hospital to treat cancer with the Canadian-invented cobalt bomb (Oct 27, 1951) and, in the 1960s, a pioneer in the provision of kidney dialysis in Canada.
-Cultural Heritage Assessment recommends: The entire streetscape along the north side of South Street between Colborne Street and Waterloo Street be conserved.
-Old Victoria Hospital Lands
+ACO London Region successfully defended the former Western University Medical School and the War Memorial Children's Hospital (the first hospital to treat cancer with the Canadian-invented cobalt bomb, in 1951, and, in the 1960s, a pioneer in the provision of kidney dialysis in Canada).
+Cultural Heritage Assessment recommended: the entire streetscape along the north side of South Street between Colborne and Waterloo Streets be conserved.
+War Memorial Children's Hospital